We use affiliate links. They let us sustain ourselves at no cost to you.

 Modern websites use request throttling to avoid overloading the servers and unnecessary connection interruptions.
 The website controls how often you can send requests within a specific time window.
 When you reach the limit, your web scraper won’t be able to perform any further actions.
 If you ignore it, you might block your IP address.

 The most gruesome way a website can punish you for scraping is by blocking your IP address.
 However, there’s a problem with IP bans – the website’s owner can ban a whole range of IPs (256), so all the people who share the same subnet will lose access.
-That’s why websites are reluctant to use this method.
+This has made websites reluctant to use this method on IPs that are flagged as residential.
+After all, that’s the type of IP potential customers use.
+Consequently, this gave rise to residential and mobile proxy suppliers.

 Learn how to deal with six common web scraping obstacles.